 15. Go on a Thrilling ATV Ride Around Antigua Valley

-On the sunset tour and mountain adventure tour, you get to visit attractions like Cerro de la Cruz, Earth Lodge, and Hobbitenango, and ride off the beaten path to watch the sunset over the volcanoes and valley.
+On the sunset tour and mountain adventure tour, you’ll get to visit attractions like Cerro de la Cruz, Earth Lodge, and Hobbitenango, and ride off the beaten path to watch the sunset over the volcanoes and valley.

 16. Shop at Guatemala’s Largest Craft Market in Chichicastenango

-If you come to Antigua Guatemala, you’re likely going to hear talk of Chichicastenango.
+If you come to Antigua, Guatemala, you’re likely going to hear talk of Chichicastenango.

 17. Explore Antigua’s Colonial Architecture on a Walking Tour

-Top sights to see on a walking tour of Antigua Guatemala:
+Sights you might see on a walking tour of Antigua Guatemala:

 - La Merced